Athens to Monemvasia to Athens Itinerary

 - Walk the waterfront adorned with shops, cute cafés, and restaurants serving delicious local cuisine.

-- Visit the famous ‘lemon forest,’ a hill filled with more than 30,000 lemon and orange trees, which is a UNESCO-protected area of natural beauty.
+- Visit the famous ‘lemon forest,’ a hill with over 30,000 lemon and orange trees.
+It is a UNESCO-protected natural beauty area.

 Day 2 | Poros to Spetses – 38NM

 Continue your journey to Spetses.
 The main town, also called Spetses, is significant by island standards.
-The attractive Old Harbour, a pleasant waterfront walk from the center, is busy with yachts and focuses on the island’s nightlife.
+The attractive Old Harbour is busy with yachts and focuses on the island’s nightlife.

 Places to see